Victoria Grover

 She said: “NESCol was great with me during this time.
 I was given a room to myself for the exams which really helped.
 The College also arranged bereavement counselling for me, without which I may have dropped out.”

-Her efforts have not gone unnoticed as Victoria has been recognised twice at the annual Go Celebrate!
+Victoria’s incredible efforts did not go unnoticed, and she was recognised twice at NESCol’s annual Go Celebrate!
 Student Awards.

 Go Celebrate!
 Award winners for 2024 standing in a group

-She said: “My College highlight was winning the Go Make a Difference!
+She said: “One of my College highlights was winning the Go Make a Difference!
 Award in 2022 for my volunteering work setting up support groups in Aberdeenshire.
 I was also Highly Commended in 2024 for my achievements.
-Being recognised for my resilience and strength was overwhelming, and having the lecturers believe in and encourage me was outstanding.”
+Being recognised for my resilience and strength was overwhelming, and having the lecturers believe in and encourage me was outstanding.

-Victoria’s four years of hard work and perseverance has paid off.
-She recently secured a full-time role with the Scottish Recovery Consortium (SRC) where she will continue to make a difference as a National Localities MIST Q Officer.
+Victoria’s four years of hard work and sheer perseverance paid off.
+She secured a full-time job with the SRC which she started straight after leaving College in July.
+Victoria continues to make a difference to others in her role as a National Localities MIST Q Officer.

 “For anyone thinking about applying for social care or social services, I say go for it!
 I have been mentored and my skills and confidence have grown in many ways.
 I am grateful I chose NESCol.”